spex-xray/spex-help/_sources/threads/ccdspectrum/ccdspectrum.rst.txt

 Calculating errors
 ------------------

-When we have the best fit, we can calculate the errors.
+When we have the best fit, we can calculate the errors (:ref:`sec:error`).
 This has to be done per parameter.
 Below we calculate, for example, the error on the best fit temperature:

 ::